 If the joint was injured, apply ice packs to reduce the swelling.
-Relaxing and stress reduction, anti-inflammatory medications or muscle relaxants may also offer relief.
+Relaxing and stress reduction, anti-inflammatory medications, or muscle relaxants may also offer relief.

-More advanced cases may include fabrication of an occlusal splint to prevent wear and tear on the joint.
+More advanced cases may include the fabrication of an occlusal splint to prevent wear and tear on the joint.
 This improves the alignment of the upper and lower teeth.
 Sometimes surgery may be required.
 After diagnosis, your otolaryngologist may suggest further consultation with your dentist and oral surgeon for effective TMJ management.

-If you are experiencing jaw pain, difficulty opening and closing your mouth, a popping or clicking when your jaw opens, frequent headaches or pain in the ear, call (719) 867-7800 to make an appointment today.
+If you are experiencing jaw pain, difficulty opening and closing your mouth, a popping or clicking when your jaw opens, frequent headaches, or pain in the ear, call (719) 867-7800 to make an appointment today.